zonca/zonca.dev/posts/2017-02-01-publish-research-software-github.md

 ---
+aliases:
+- /2017/02/publish-research-software-github
+categories:
+- git
+- github
+- software-carpentry
+date: 2017-02-01 18:00
 layout: post
+slug: publish-research-software-github
 title: How to publish your research software to Github
-date: 2017-02-01 18:00
-categories: [git, github, software-carpentry]
-slug: publish-research-software-github

 ---

 * Do you want to make your research software available publicly on Github?